markets/unscoped_associations/README.md

 Ideas, fixes, improvements or any comment are welcome!

 ## License
-Copyright (c) 2013 Marc Anguera.
-Unscoped Associations is released under the [MIT](http://opensource.org/licenses/MIT) License.
+Copyright (c) 2013-2014 Marc Anguera.
+Unscoped Associations is released under the [MIT](LICENSE) License.